 Land AcquisitionThe Mackay also acquired estates at Whittingham Dulcamah, (Minimbah) and Maitland (Anambah) and Cangon at Dungog.

 New South Waes Heritage site recorded the following information about the Mackay family....'Duncan Forbes Mackay did not marry and had no children but, in the 1830s, he encouraged his brother John to join him at his property 'Melbee'.
 John, his wife Sybella and seven children, came to Melbee about 1839.

 Duncan Forbes Mackay Jnr (nephew to Duncan Forbes Mackay Snr) was the sixth child and forth son of John and Sybella Mackay.
 Two more children arrived to them in 1840 and 1841.

 By 1850, Duncan Forbes Mackay Snr made over his estate to his brother's family.
-John's nine children were eligible marriage partners for several of the offspring of the Hunter Valley's aristocracy including the neighboring Hooke and Dowling families and the Sparke and Cobb families of the Maitland area.
+John's nine children were eligible marriage partners for several of the offspring of the Hunter Valley's aristocracy including the neighbouring Hooke and Dowling families and the Sparke and Cobb families of the Maitland area'.

 Notes and Links